WDI-SEA/interview-questions/readme.md

 * The 'C' in CSS stands for Cascading.
 How is priority determined in assigning styles (a few examples)?
 How can you use this system to your advantage?

+The most recent styles override your previously written styles.
+This allows us to load in resets or declare layouts that will be generally true on our sites, and modifying them in the instances when they need to be modified.

 * What existing CSS frameworks have you used locally, or in production?
 How would you change/improve them?

+I have used bootstrap and skeleton.

 * Have you played around with the new CSS Flexbox or Grid specs?

+Not yet.

 * Have you ever worked with retina graphics?
 If so, when and what techniques did you use?

+No

 * Explain some of the pros and cons for CSS animations versus JavaScript animations.

+CSS loads before JavaScipt, so your animations are not dependent on your JS loading.
+CSS is also easier to implement.
+JS can be quicker than CSS IF you aren't using jQuery.
+Some animations that you are able to make in JS are impossible in CSS.
+JS annimations is also more widely supported.

 ## JS Questions